Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Summary and Future Prospects

 \section{Summary and Future Prospects}

 In this paper, we present a new determination of the Hubble Constant using TRGB distances as calibrators for type Ia supernovae.
 We use the same underlying data as \cite{2019ApJ...882...34F} and \cite{2021arXiv210615656F}, except we remove the four most distant hosts (NGC~1309, NGC~3021, NGC~3370, and NGC~5584) as we find the data to be insufficient to derive a robust measurement of the TRGB.
 We also include two hosts (NGC~1404 and NGC~5643, with a total of 4 SNe Ia) from \cite{2021arXiv210112232H} and \cite{2021arXiv210615656F}.
 Combining these results with a new measurement of the TRGB in the maser host NGC~4258 based on new HST observations and the Pantheon or CSP sample of supernovae, we find a value of the Hubble Constant of $H_{0}$ = \hubblePan\ (for both supernova samples).
 This value is $\sim$2$\%$ larger than the CCHP value of $H_{0}$ = 69.8 $\pm$ 0.8 $\pm$ 1.7 km/s/Mpc found by \cite{2019ApJ...882...34F}.
-Our determination of $H_0$ from the EDD TRGB lies near the mid point between the value from the CCHP TRGB and the most recent SH0ES Cepheid-based result of 73.2 km/s/Mpc \citep{2021ApJ...908L...6R}.
+Our determination of $H_0$ from the EDD TRGB lies near the mid point between the value from the CCHP TRGB and the most recent SH0ES Cepheid-based result of 73.0 km/s/Mpc \citep{2021arXiv211204510R}.
+The situation can be seen summarized in Figure \ref{summaryH0}, where ultimately, both our and the CCHP's determination of the Hubble Constant from the TRGB-SNIa ladder fall in between those of Planck and the Cepheids.
 Key sources of uncertainty in the TRGB distance ladder remain, including the zero-point and color-calibrations for the absolute magnitude of the TRGB, as well as the restricted number of TRGB calibrators for type Ia supernovae.

-In the coming months, we anticipate two important new measurements of the Hubble Constant.
-The first is from Cosmicflows-4 (Tully et al., in prep).
+In the coming months, we anticipate another important measurement of the Hubble Constant, this time from Cosmicflows-4 (Tully et al., in prep).
 Cosmicflows is a program that collects tens of thousands of redshift-independent distances to galaxies, placed on a common distance scale.
 Cosmicflows-4 will provide $\sim$50,000 galaxy distances, and includes TRGB distances from the CMDs/TRGB catalog as a key calibrator of methods that extend to greater distance (e.g. the Tully-Fisher relation, type Ia supernovae, etc.).
-The second measurement will come from SH0ES which is expected to expand the set of Cepheid-calibrated SN Ia from 19 to 42 (Riess et al., in prep).